freenas/freenas-docs/userguide/vms.rst

 By default, the VM receives an auto-generated random MAC address.
 To override the default with a custom value, enter the desired address in :guilabel:`MAC Address`.
-Click :guilabel:`GENERATE MAC ADDRESS` to automatically populate :guilabel:`MAC Address` with another randomized MAC address.
+Click :guilabel:`GENERATE MAC ADDRESS` to automatically populate :guilabel:`MAC Address` with a new randomized MAC address.

 If the system has multiple physical network interface cards, use the